 As the number of hand-held devices increases daily, most of your target population will try to reach your website through some type of mobile device.
 That’s why a very important feature of every theme is the responsiveness.
 You need to make sure that your website will be responsive to all type of devices i.e. that it will be capable of adjusting the layout according to the screen size of the device.

 Make sure that the WordPress theme that you will purchase is not with a fixed size layout.
 If you are not sure whether the theme is responsive or not, you can find out be resizing your browser.
 If the layout adjusts its size to the size of the browser, it means that the theme is responsive.

 Another thing to keep in mind is that the visitors of your website may use different kinds of browsers.
 There is a possibility that your theme will look perfect on the browser that you are using, but may look completely different on another browser.

 That’s the reason why you need to test the theme on different browsers.
 The browser compatibility may be mentioned as a feature when you purchase the theme, but if it’s not then you must test it by yourself.

 Try how it is going to look (both on laptop and mobile device) when opened from some of the most used web browsers, such as Google Chrome, Opera, Safari, and Firefox.

 The plugins are special features, that don’t come in the package with the basic WordPress elements but are a key element for the effective functioning of the site.
 Their main purpose is to improve the site in the form of functionality, performance, and security.

 It is believed that there are currently several tens of thousands of plugins for WordPress.
 Of course, you will need a few basic plugins, but later you can decide on your own which ones you are going to add additionally in order to improve the functionality of the site.

-Always make sure that your theme supports most of the existing plugins.
+Always make sure that your theme supports most of the existing plugins and check our selection.

 5. Translational ready theme